 Sanctions in general

 According to article 25 of the Antitrust Law, the HCC has the power to impose fines against the violating undertakings.
 The fine cannot exceed 10 per cent of the aggregate turnover of the undertaking for the previous fiscal year, depending on the gravity and the duration of the infringement.
-EC guidelines for the calculation of the fine are also followed by the HCC.
+European guidelines for the calculation of the fine are also followed by the HCC.

 As per the provisions of the Antitrust Law, there are three new elements regarding administrative sanctions:

 - in cases with a group of companies, the aggregate group turnover is to be considered;